-Hospital bosses in South Tyneside and Sunderland are set to merge and become one joint body.
+South Tyneside and Sunderland health trusts to merge

 Earlier this year the South Tyneside and Sunderland Healthcare Group, which is made up City Hospitals Sunderland NHS Foundation Trust and South Tyneside NHS Foundation Trust, stated its intention to explore the possibility of becoming one Trust - and outlined the next steps for a strategic alliance which has now been in place since 2016.

 Since January, leaders say they have been working closely with NHS regulators on the process involved to become one organisation.

 Work has also taken place to prepare a draft ‘strategic case’, which has now been submitted for approval to NHS Improvement.

 Both trusts must now await formal feedback from NHS Improvement which is expected over the summer - and is the vital first step in the process before the Trusts can embark on any wider discussion with staff and stakeholders.